 This cannot be anymore FALSE!!!
 You do not HAVE to pay for a seat when flying with Spirit, but you do have the OPTION to pay for (aka reserve) a seat in advance.
 If you don’t pay for a seat they will assign you to a random seat at check in.
 Most people don’t like the thought of this because they fear they will get split up if they’re in a group.
 Good news, I do this often and I have never been separated from my party.

-Myth Number 2: You have to pay for ALL bags on Spirit Airlines
+Myth Number 2: You have to pay for ALL bags when flying Spirit Airlines

 NOT TRUE!!
 I have flown with Spirit Airlines more times than I can count and I have never paid for a bag.
 Spirit Airlines baggage requirements state that you can bring 1 personal item on board and it IS FREE, but it must fit under the seat in front of you!
+I like to use this style bag because it fits under the seat but also fits all of my stuff.
 What’s a personal item you ask?
-A personal item can be a purse, laptop bag, small backpack etc. I personally choose to travel with my Vera Bradley Weekender Bag.
+A personal item can be a purse, laptop bag, small backpack etc. Like I said earlier, I personally choose to travel with my Vera Bradley Weekender Bag.
 It fits all of my belongings and most importantly it fits under the seat in front of me.

 Now, if you absolutely have to check a bag or bring a carry on that is larger than a personal item PAY FOR IT IN ADVANCE like at the time of booking.
 If you choose to add a carry on bag during booking it will cost you $35 (or $30 for checked baggage), but adding a bag after that will cost you 45$ (or 40$ for checked baggage).
-Adding a bag at the gate will cost you 100$.
+If you wait until you’re about to board, Adding a bag at the gate will cost you 100$.
 This also applies to personal items that are too big to fit under the seat.
 If you arrive at the gate with an oversized personal item you will be charged 100$.
 So buy your bags in advance if you must bring a bag.
+Otherwise, stick to the FREE personal item that spirit airlines allows!

-Myth Number 3: You have to pay 10$ to print your boarding pass with Spirit Airlines
+Myth Number 3: You have to pay 10$ to print your boarding pass when flying Spirit Airlines

 This can be true..but you CAN avoid this unnecessary 10$ charge by printing your boarding pass at home when you check in for your flight.
 There are also self service kiosks at the airport near the Spirit Airlines service counter that will allow you to print your boarding pass for free.
 But, if you don’t do either of the things I just mentioned and you choose to go to the ticket/service counter to check in and get your boarding pass, you will be charged 10$.
 Don’t do that.